SHASWAT2000-loves-logic/Financial-Assistance-Website/README.md

 b. blog_homepage.html - Here we have the markup for the blog homepage, which is one of my inner page.
 The blog section on the home page leads us to this page.
 c. post.html - Here we have the markup for a blog written by company's president.
 The post section on the blog homepage leads us to this page.

-The project has 3 CSS files-
+The project has 4 CSS files-
 a. home_style.css - It contains all the styling of the home page.
 b. blog_style.css - It has all the styling for the blog homepage.
 c. post_style.css - It has all the styling for the blog itself.
+d. tablet.css - It is a media query and has styling for device width less than 768px.